 Obligations of the University

-Subject to the terms of this agreement, Colgate University will provide space in University housing to the Resident, together with furnishings, utilities, and routine repair and maintenance service.
+Subject to the terms of this agreement, Colgate University will provide space in University housing for four years or eight semesters of enrollment.
+This housing is provided to the Resident, together with furnishings, utilities, and routine repair and maintenance service.
 The Resident shall not attempt to perform repairs or maintenance, but shall instead notify the University Facilities Department, Office of Residential Life, or other designated University personnel of the need for repairs.
-Utilities are furnished in accordance with the design of the Resident's assigned room and the facility in which it is located, and shall be subject to load limits and availability.
+Utilities are furnished in accordance with the design of the Resident’s assigned room and the facility in which it is located, and shall be subject to load limits and availability.
 The University may charge the Resident for any extraordinary or unreasonable use of utilities, modifications to physical spaces, or other damage caused.

 Payment and Refunds